Fummelknabe/DataProcessor/README.md

 Initialize training with: `train()`.
 If you want to save the resulting parameters to JSON then: `train(saveAsFile=true)`.

+You can use the random restart option by calling `train(randomRestart=true)`.
+For this to work starting parameters must be added before training.
+To do this call the function `addInitialParameter()`.
+This will add complete random parameters.
+For adding specific parameters you can give either a path as string to a json file
+`train(param="somefile.json")` or just the datatype `PredictionParameters` itself.

 Tip: Use `;` to avoid prints to console when using in REPL.